1996–97 Charlotte Hornets season

-Glen Rice had the finest season of his career, finishing third in the league in scoring with a career-high of 26.8 points per game, earning All-NBA Second Team honors, and finishing in fifth place in Most Valuable Player voting.
-Rice was also selected for the 1997 NBA All-Star Game, where he set several scoring records and was selected the game's MVP.
+Glen Rice had the best season of his career, finishing third in the league in scoring with a career-high of 26.8 points per game, while leading the Hornets with 207 three-point field goals, and shooting .470 in three-point percentage, and also earning All-NBA Second Team honors.
 In addition, Mason averaged 16.2 points, 11.4 rebounds and 5.7 assists per game, and earned All-NBA Third Team and NBA All-Defensive Second Team honors, while Divac and Matt Geiger both provided the best center combo in the league, as Divac averaged 12.6 points, 9.0 rebounds, 1.3 steals and 2.2 blocks per game, and Geiger provided the team with 8.9 points and 5.3 rebounds per game, but only played just 49 games due to a back injury.
-Sixth man Dell Curry contributed 14.8 points per game off the bench, while Muggsy Bogues provided with 8.0 points, 7.2 assists and 1.3 steals per game, and Smith contributed 5.0 points per game.
-Cowens finished in second place in Coach of the Year voting.
+Meanwhile, sixth man Dell Curry contributed 14.8 points per game and 126 three-point field goals off the bench, Muggsy Bogues provided with 8.0 points, 7.2 assists and 1.3 steals per game, and Smith contributed 5.0 points per game.

+During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Rice was selected for the 1997 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Rice scored 26 points, and made 4 out of 7 three-point field goal attempts off the bench, and was named the NBA All-Star Game Most Valuable Player, as the Eastern Conference defeated the Western Conference, 132–120.
+In addition, Rice also participated in the NBA Three-Point Shootout for the third consecutive year.
+Rice finished in fifth place in Most Valuable Player voting, while Mason finished tied in ninth place; Rice also finished tied in fifth place in Most Improved Player voting, while Curry finished tied in fifth place in Sixth Man of the Year voting, and Cowens finished in second place in Coach of the Year voting, behind Pat Riley of the Miami Heat.

-However, in the Eastern Conference First Round of the playoffs, the Hornets were swept by the New York Knicks in three straight games.
-The Hornets led the NBA in home-game attendance for the eighth, and final time during their history in Charlotte.
-They also had the best three-point percentage in NBA history shooting 42.8% from beyond the arch.
-Following the season, Pierce re-signed as a free agent with his former team, the Milwaukee Bucks during the next season, and Smith was released to free agency.
+However, in the Eastern Conference First Round of the 1997 NBA playoffs, the Hornets were swept by the New York Knicks in three straight games.
+The Hornets led the NBA in home-game attendance for the eighth, and final time during their history in Charlotte, with an attendance of 985,722 at the Charlotte Coliseum during the regular season; they also had the best three-point percentage in NBA history, shooting 42.8% from beyond the arch.

+Following the season, Pierce re-signed as a free agent with his former team, the Milwaukee Bucks during the next season, and Smith and Royal were both released to free agency.